qawemlilo/blog/README.md

 # Node Blogger

-Node Blogger is a small blogging platform for Node.js that I created out of my frustrations with WordPress's bloatedness and never-ending updates.
+Node Blogger is a small static blog generator for Node.js that I created out of my frustrations with WordPress's bloatedness and never-ending updates.

 ## Corrections and edits for posts